llogiq/llogiq.github.io/_posts/2015-10-05-safety-freedom.md

 The language has some rough edges, being just a few months since it's much-publicized 1.0.0 release.
-There are traits defined for arrays of size zero to 32, and zero- to 32-sized tupels.
+There are traits defined for arrays of size zero to 32, and zero- to 32-sized tuples.
 Want a clone of a 33-element tuple?
 Sorry, I cannot do that, Dave.
 About half of the thing is "unstable" scaffolding, just there to build the compiler (and off-limits to all but users of the "nightly" version, which gives the "unstable" its meaning).
 The whole thing screams "you